YuloVS/DecemberLabsTest/README.md

 - Define minimum transaction amount, this can be added in the currencies table, allowing different minimum amounts for each currency, in turn you can define a listener so that when one changes, the increase (or decrease) is affected in the others currencies.
 - Use redis for cache.
 - Defining versioning in the API routes, to follow the instructions of the requested routes I did not do it, but you could add "vX" as a prefix in the routes, where X is the version number, allowing greater flexibility when updating the endpoints.
+- Remove unused code and refactor some pieces to more legible (and efficient) ones, for example the makeTransaction method in Account can be improved.